 Or

-Click on the AutoDiscover Items green bar to AutoDiscover, and import the names of the files from BitTitan storage.
+Click on the Autodiscover Items green bar to AutoDiscover, and import the names of the files from BitTitan storage.
 AutoDiscover is the recommended and easiest option to choose.

 - Click on the blue Start Auto Discovery bar in the left-hand panel.